Saturday, January 17, 2026

 The subject of the last blog was Robert Francis and Lucy Tapscott’s first-born, Joseph Baker.
 Today it is their second oldest, Henry C.

 Henry’s middle name is claimed to be “Carter,” but a reliable record showing this remains to be found.
 According to notes by his brother Beverly Alexander, Henry was born 1 Oct 1845, presumably in Clarke Co, VA, his parents' residence.
 On 17 Nov 1880 at the Baptist parsonage in Berryville, Clarke Co, Henry was married to Elizabeth F. Sowers, daughter of William B. C. and Lucy Sowers.
-Elizabeth Sowers was born September 1858 in Kansas, presumably in Douglas County, where her parents were living at the time, though records give Elizabeth other birthplaces.
+Elizabeth Sowers was born September 1858 in Kansas, presumably in Douglas County, where her parents were living at the time, though records also give Elizabeth other birthplaces.

 And why were Elizabeth’s parents, both natives of Virginia, in Kansas when Elizabeth was born?
 William B. C., whose middle name is said without evidence to be “Brodus Crawford,” and Lucy Bonham were married in Clarke Co 16 Sep 1850, and William, still living in Clarke County, was an exhibitor at the 1855 State Agricultural Fair.
 But the following year, “Wm.
 B. Sowers” appears in the 1856 census for Kansas Territory.
 In 1859 he appears in the Kansas census, this time specifically in Willow Springs Twp, Douglas County.